benchmarko/CPCBasic/README.md

 ## Usage

 - Just open cpcbasic.html in a browser.
-  The user interface shows several boxes, which can be reduced and expanded by pressing the **green** buttons.
+  The user interface shows several windows, which can be reduced and expanded by pressing the **green** buttons.
+- The *Input* window is used to input and modify the BASIC code.
-- Use the first selection field select the example library: CPCBasic *examples* or CPCBasicApps *apps*.
+  - Use the *first selection field* to select the example library: CPCBasic *examples* or CPCBasicApps *apps*.
-- Use the second selection field to select a sample program.
+  - Use the *second selection field* to select a sample program.
 It will reset the CPC, and run the program.
+  - The **Help** button opens the readme file in a browser.
+  - The **Reload** button reloads the page with the current settings.
+(Please note that changes to the BASIC program are not saved.)
+  - The **Compile only** button compiles the program without running it.
+(Usually you use the *Run* button below.)
+- The *CPC* window shows the output on a CPC screen.
-- If you change the BASIC program, press the **Run** button to compile and run the BASIC program in JavaScript.
-The **Compile only** button compiles the program without running it.
+  - If you change the BASIC program, press the **Run** button to compile the BASIC program to JavaScript and run it.
   - If the focus is on the CPC screen, keystrokes will be detected by a running program.
-  The *Input* window is an alternative way to send input to the CPC.
-This works also on mobile devices.
+(An alternative way of input is the *virtual keyboard* below.)
   - The **Break** button stops the simulation.
-You can continue with the "Continue" button.
+You can continue with the **Continue** button.
   - The **Reset** button resets the CPC.
   - The **Screenshot** button creates a screenshot of the current CPC screen.
-- The **Sound** button activates sound.
+  - The **Sound** button activates or deactivates sound.
+    - If you use the *Reload* button with sound activated, the sound needs to be activated again.
+Just do a user action, e.g. click somewhere.
+This is a browser limitation.
+- The *Keyboard* window shows a virtual keyboard which can be also used with touch devices.
+You can test the functionality with the test program [keyboard](https://benchmarko.github.io/CPCBasic/cpcbasic.html?example=test/keyboard&showKeyboard=true).
-- Textual output is also written to the *Console* Window.
+- The *Input* window is an alternative way to send input to the CPC.
+- The *Console* window shows the textual output.
 This is useful for copying and pasting the output.
+It is cleared when the CPC screen is cleared (*MODE* or *CLS*).
 - The *Variables* window allows you to see the variables used by the program.
 - In the *JavaScript* window you will see the compiled JavaScript code.
-It can be changed and then executed with the *Run* button in this window.
-So it is possible to use the simulated CPC directly with JavaScript.
+It can be changed and then executed with the **Run** button in this window.
+So it is possible to program the simulated CPC directly with JavaScript.
-- The **Reload** button reloads the page with the current settings.
-(Please note that changes to the script are lost!)
-  - If you use *Reload* with sound activated, sound need to be activated again.
-Just do a user action, e.g. click somewhere.
-This is a browser limitation.
-- The **Help** button opens the readme file on the server.

 ## Restrictions

 - CPCBasic is still in progress and not complete or accurate.
 The goal is that most BASIC programs run without change.
 - It is BASIC only and can not execute Z80 machine code
-- Unimplemented commands: *AUTO*, *CAT*, *CONT*, *COPYCHR$*, *CURSOR*, *DELETE*, *EDIT*, *FILL*, *LIST*, *MASK*, *NEW*, *OPENOUT*, *OUT*, *PRINT#8/#9*, *RENUM*, *RESUME*, *SAVE*, *SPEED INK/KEY/WRITE*, *WIDTH*, *WRITE #8/#9*
+- Unimplemented commands are ignored: *AUTO*, *CAT*, *CONT*, *CURSOR*, *DELETE*, *EDIT*, *FILL*, *LIST*, *MASK*, *NEW*, *OPENOUT*, *OUT*, *PRINT#8/#9*, *RENUM*, *RESUME* (partly), *SAVE*, *SPEED INK/KEY/WRITE*, *WIDTH*, *WRITE #8/#9*
 - Sound: More hardware volume envelopes
 - No direct input mode for BASIC commands, e.g. *LIST*, *RENUM*,...; no visible cursor
 - No complete check of the BASIC program